Flat Rate Fees

 Assembly Sheet with Scale Tickets

-Form 3 with Print Individual PD Values preference checked.
+The image below is Form 3 with the Print Individual PD Values preference checked.
 Also, two types of flat fees are shown (inspections fees and weighing fees).

-NOTE: A different setup than what is shown in this document would be needed if the user wants the actual dollar amount of the flat fees to be shown in the reports instead of the test value of 1, 2, etc., as is displayed in the report above for inspections and weighing fees.
+Note: A different setup than what is shown in this document would be needed if the actual dollar amount of the flat fees should be shown in the instead of the test value of 1, 2, etc., as is displayed in the report above for inspections and weighing fees.

 Settlement Example